-Every three years or more frequently if appropriate the Bursar shall arrange for the Financial Regulations to be reviewed and for proposed changes to be submitted to the Finance Committee and then to the Governing Body.
+Every three years or more frequently if appropriate the Bursar shall arrange for the Financial Regulations to be reviewed and for proposed changes to be submitted to the Finance Committee and then to Council.
 The Bursar may, however, at any time submit such amendments or additions to these Financial Regulations as may be considered necessary.